Hybrid Theory: Background

 High school friends Mike Shinoda, Brad Delson and Rob Bourdon formed the rap rock band Xero in 1996.
 After their graduation, they recruited Joe Hahn, Dave "Phoenix" Farrell and Mark Wakefield to perform in the band.
 Though limited in resources, the band began recording and producing songs within Shinoda's makeshift bedroom studio in 1996, resulting in a four-track demo album, entitled Xero, released in November 1997.
 Delson, who by that point was a student at UCLA, then introduced the band to Jeff Blue, the vice president of A&R for Zomba Music, whom he had interned for in college.
 Blue immediately took interest in the band, but this did not produce a record deal.
 After watching a Xero performance in 1998, he believed the band needed a different vocalist.
 Frustrated with the lack of label success, Wakefield and Farrell left the band.

-Blue was recommended Arizona-based vocalist Chester Bennington, formerly of Grey Daze.
-Blue called Bennington on March 20, 1999, his 23rd birthday, and sent Bennington tapes of Xero's unreleased recordings the following day.
+Blue recommended Arizona-based vocalist Chester Bennington, formerly of Grey Daze.
+Blue called Bennington on March 20, 1999, his 23rd birthday, and sent him tapes of Xero's unreleased recordings the following day.
 One contained vocals by Wakefield, and the other consisted of only the instrumental tracks — with Blue asking for Bennington's "interpretation of the songs".
 Bennington wrote and recorded new vocals over the instrumentals and sent the tapes back to Blue.
 By March 23, Bennington was in Los Angeles auditioning for Xero.
 The band auditioned numerous people for the vocalist job, with Shinoda later admitting the group's visual impression of Bennington initially led to concerns about his image, though Bennington clearly was the best performer among the candidates.
 As Delson recalls, "[Bennington] really was kind of the final piece of the puzzle [...]
 We didn't see anything close to his talent in anybody else."

 After Bennington officially got the job, the five members renamed the band Hybrid Theory.
-Bassist Kyle Christner was then recruited on a temporary basis; with these members, the group released a self-titled EP.
+Bassist Kyle Christner was then recruited on a temporary basis.
+The band with these members released the self-titled EP Hybrid Theory.
 Through a street team, the EP was mainly promoted through internet chat-rooms and forums.
 In October 1999, Christner left the group.
 The vacancy was filled by Scott Koziol and Ian Hornbeck, who alongside Delson all contributed bass tracks for the band's recordings.
 Still unsigned, the band once again turned to Blue, who by that point had left Zomba and had become vice president of Warner Bros.
 Records; by November 1999, the band had been signed to a contract.
 The band changed their name again, deciding on "Linkin Park".